xpaulnim/redshift-manager/notes/ideas.md

 - [ ] for redshift, WYSIWYG WLM management
 - [ ] materialized view hierarchy (stv_mv_deps)
 - [ ] actually apply default privileges to all objects in schema - show ui that allows user selection, but has option for all
+- [ ] filter by destructive ddls eg drop & alter
+- [ ] how does the user inherit specific permissions?

 #### divergent features -
 - [ ] upload common data formats for visualisation - sold as a way to stop users uploading company data to random websites